-Iodopsin is a violet, light-sensitive pigment of the retinal cone cells, responsible for color vision, and close analogue of rhodopsin.
-This pigment consists of a protein photopsin linked with a chromophore, retinal residue.
-According to the three-component theory of vision, it is believed that there have to be three types of this pigment and accordingly three types of cones that are sensitive to blue, green and red light.
 Iodopsin consists of three pigments - hlorolab, eritrolab and tsianolab.
 With the densitometry method W. Rushton studied the coefficient of light absorption in the photo layers of the retina with different wavelengths [31].
-The hlorolab pigment absorbs the rays corresponding to yellow-green (450-630 nm absorption band), the eritrolab - yellow and red ($\lambda = 500-700$ nm), and the tsianolab - blue-green ($\lambda = 500-700$ nm) parts of the visible spectrum [32].
-The different types of cones have not yet been found.
+The hlorolab pigment absorbs the light rays corresponding to yellow-green (450-630 nm absorption band), the eritrolab - yellow and red (λ = 500-700 nm), and the third predicted pigment tsianolab - blue-green (λ = 500-700 nm) parts of the visible spectrum [32].
+However, other different types of cones containing the only one pigment have not still yet been found.